Toronto Drug Lawyer

 - Amount of planning taken into the offence

 All these issues play a significant role in the prosecution process and the penalties imposed upon conviction.
 They’re also vital in devising your defence strategy.

 Keep in mind that charges involving “hard drugs,” such as cocaine, have more extreme penalties than those surrounding “soft drugs.”

 Cocaine, Ecstasy, Heroin, Ketamine

-Zamani law has a successful track record defending clients facing cocaine, ecstasy, ketamine, heroin, and other illegal drug charges.
-If you, or your loved one, are charged with these or other drug crimes, feel free to contact our drug defence lawyers in Toronto for exceptional legal counsel.
+Zamani law has a successful track record defending clients facing cocaine, ecstasy, ketamine, heroin, and other hard drug charges.
+If you, or your loved one, are charged with these or other related crimes, feel free to contact our drug offence lawyers in Toronto for exceptional legal counsel.

 Possession, Possession for The Purpose of Trafficking and Tracking Offences

 To determine what constitutes possession, CDSA section 2 refers to the Canadian Criminal Code, which states that a person will be considered to be in possession if:

 - The accused has the thing on his/her person;